dyno-might/dyno-might.github.io/_posts/2021-08-17-general-intelligence.md

 ## Mental tests are correlated

 We can do the same analysis with batteries of mental tests.
-For whatever reason, many more studies have been done with mental tests, so I picked four of the best studies.
+For whatever reason, many more studies have been done with mental tests, so I picked four of the best.

 Paper | Population
 - | -